 Scale grants are a two-stage application.
-You submit a Letter of Intent first, and then - if you're invited to proceed - you submit a Full Application.
+The first stage is to submit a Stage One project overview through our online system.
+Then if you're invited to proceed to the second stage, you submit a Full Application.
 You can apply for a Scale grant during either the spring or fall granting cycles.
-It usually takes us about five months from the LOI submission deadline to process applications through both stages.
+It usually takes us about five months from the Stage One application submission deadline to process applications through both stages.